MurabitoB/VTSYoutubeDropper/README.md

 Q: Is this free?

-A: Yes, this is free, no matter you are an Individual or a Company's Vtuber.
+A: Yes, this is free, no matter you are an Individual or a Enterprise's Vtuber.

 ---